On the embedded Nash problem: Curves on surfaces: essential and dlt valuations

 The rest of the section is dedicated to the proof.
 The proposition will follow from Corollary \ref{corSM}.

 In the case of curves on smooth surfaces we have uniqueness of relative minimal models, see \cite[Theorem 3.3 and Proposition 3.9]{Fu}:

 \begin{prop} Let $\mu:Y\to X$ be a projective birational morphism of surfaces, such that $Y$ is normal.
 Let $\Delta$ be a boundary divisor on $Y$.
 Assume that $Y$ is $\bQ$-factorial, or $(Y,\Delta)$ is log canonical.
-Then running the MMP for $(Y,\Delta)$ over $X$ terminates, and there exists an unique up to isomorphisms over $X$ minimal model $\phi:(Y,\Delta)\dashrightarrow (Y',\Delta')$ over $X$.
-Moreover, $\phi$ is a morphism which is a composition of divisorial contractions. \end{prop}
+Then an MMP for $(Y,\Delta)$ over $X$ terminates and gives a minimal model $\phi:(Y,\Delta)\dashrightarrow (Y',\Delta')$ over $X$.
+Such minimal model is unique up to isomorphisms over $X$.
+Moreover, $\phi$ is a morphism and is a composition of divisorial contractions. \end{prop}

-After we introduce some prerequisites, we characterize which components of $\Delta$ do not contract on the relative minimal model in Proposition \ref{propTwig}.
+After we introduce some prerequisites, we characterize which components of $\Delta$ do not get contracted on the relative minimal model in Proposition \ref{propTwig}.

 \begin{defn} Let $B$ be a reduced Weil divisor on a normal surface $Z$.

 (a) If $C$ is an irreducible component of $B$, we set $\beta_{B}(C):=C\cdot (B-C).$

 (b) If $C$ is an irreducible component of $B$, we say that $C$ is a \emph{tip} of $B$ if $\beta_{B}(C)\leq 1$.
 We say that a tip $C$ is \emph{admissible} if $C\simeq \mathbb{P}^1$ and $C^2<0$.